 More studies on safed musli are needed to understand whether it may also improve muscle mass, repair, endurance, or strength.

-While scientists need to conduct more research on this compound, one study in rats found it increased body tissue production and repair.
+While scientists need to conduct more research on this compound, one study in rats found it

 According to the FDA, many products marketed as bodybuilding supplements are not safe.